NJ Immunization Requirements 2021-2022 School Year

 A. S. Faust School

 I would like to introduce myself.
 My name is Kristin Pacelli and I am pleased to be returning as the School Nurse here at A. S. Faust School.
 I look forward to working with such wonderful students, parents/guardians, staff and administration.

-My role as the school nurse here at Faust School is to provide health and nursing services for the students that attend the Preschool as well as those in Grades 5-8.
+My role as the school nurse here at Faust School is to provide health and nursing services for the students that are in Grades 5-8.
 The goal of the Nurse's Office is to support the educational process by promoting optimum wellness and working closely with parents/guardians, teachers, and administrator; assess and elevate the health needs of students; and to accomadate students with specific health concerns according to the National Association of School Nurses.